-where the number of training pairs $N_{train}$ is intrinsically limited to the amount of reliable market data.
-Once the NN is trained, it can directly output the model parameters for any given set of market data, which is the most efficient in calibration.
-The idea is direct, and the NN can fit observations very well, but as noted in \cite{hernandez2016model} and pointed out by \cite{bayer2019deep}, the learned map $\Phi$ lacks control and behaves unsatisfactorily when exposed to unseen data, which suggests its restricted generalization ability.
-The other is called \textit{two-step approach} (first "Learn a model" then "Calibrate to data") \cite{bayer2019deep, horvath2021deepb, stone2020calibrating, rosenbaum2021deep,liu2019neural}.
-Here an NN is trained as an approximator of the pricing function $\calP$, with a choice of model parameters as input, and the corresponding vanilla option prices (or implied volatilities) for a range of prespecified maturities and strikes as output, i.e., to learn a map
+where the number of training pairs $N_{train}$ is intrinsically limited by the volume of reliable market data.
+Once trained, the network can directly output parameters for any given market data, offering maximum efficiency.
+While straightforward and capable of fitting observations well, this method lacks control and generalizes poorly to unseen data, as notedy by \cite{bayer2019deep, hernandez2016model}.
+The second category is the \textit{two-step approach} (learning the model, then calibrating to data) \cite{bayer2019deep, horvath2021deepb,liu2019neural, stone2020calibrating, rosenbaum2021deep}.
+Here, a neural network approximates the pricing function $\calP$, mapping model parameters to vanilla option prices (or implied volatilities) for a prespecified grid of maturities and strikes:

-The training pairs are artificially synthesized, and not limited to the available market data.
-As was proved recently that NN can learn the pricing function up to an arbitrarily small error $\varepsilon$ and the network size only grows sub-polynomially in $1/\varepsilon$ under some suitable assumptions \cite{biagini2024approximation} .
-With this deterministic approximative pricing function at hand, the calibration problem \eqref{eq:objective1} can be reformulated as
+Training pairs are synthetically generated, bypassing the limitations of available market data.
+It has been established that the neural networks can learn the pricing function with an arbitrarily small error $\varepsilon$, while the network size grows only sub-polynomially in $1/\varepsilon$ under suitable assumptions \cite{biagini2024approximation}.
+With this deterministic approximation, the calibration problem \eqref{eq:objective1} is reformulated as

-This approach also shifts the time-consuming numerical approximation of the pricing function to the offline stage, which leads to faster online calibration processes.
+This approach shifts the computationally intensive numerical approximation to the offline stage, which facilitates faster online calibration processes.